Mindinventory/glide-image-utility/README.md

 # Glide Image Utility
 Easily convert images with Glide Image Utility

 This package provides an easy to use class to manipulate images.
-Using this package we can manipulate aws s3 bucket image too.
+Using this package we can manipulate aws s3 bucket image also.

 Here's an example of how the package can be used: